Patient Responsibilities and Bill of Rights

 - To receive a copy of the hospital payment rates, regardless of source of payment.
 Upon request, you or responsible party shall be provided with an itemized bill and an explanation of charges if there are further questions.
 You or responsible party has the right to appeal the charges.
 The hospital shall provide you or responsible party with an explanation of procedures to follow in making such an appeal.

 - To be assisted in obtaining public assistance and the private health care benefits to which you may be entitled.
 This includes being advised that you are indigent or lacks the ability to pay and that you may be eligible for coverage, and receiving the information and other assistance needed to qualify and file for benefits or reimbursement.

 Questions and Complaints

-To present your grievances to the Customer Services Coordinator at Deborah Heart and Lung Center.
-The Coordinator may be reached from inside the hospital by dialing #2969, or outside the hospital by calling (609) 735-2969.
-The hospital shall respond to questions or grievances within 48-72 hours.
-You may also directly contact the NJ Department of Health complaint Hotline at 1-800-792-9770 or the Joint Commission at 1-630-792-5000.
+To present your grievances to the Coordinator of the Department of Customer Services at Deborah Heart and Lung Center.
+The Coordinator may be reached from inside the hospital by dialing #2969 from any in-house phone, or outside the hospital by calling, 609-735-2969.
+The hospital shall respond to questions or grievances within 48 – 72 hours.
+You may also directly contact the NJ Department of Health complaint Hotline at

 1-800-792-9770. or the Det Norske Veritas (DNV) at 866-523-6842

 For more complete information consult the NJ Dept. of Health Regulations at N.J.A.C.
 8:43G-4.1, or Public Law 1989 Chapter 170 available through this hospital.